cern-cta/CTA/continuousintegration/orchestration/README.md

 6. Install the `cta` chart, spawning all the different CTA pods: a number of tape servers, an EOS MGM, a frontend, a client to communicate with the frontend, and an admin client (`ctacli`).
 7. Perform some simple initialization of the EOS workflow rules and kerberos tickets on the client/ctacli pods.

-Note that once this is done, the instance is still barebones.
+Note that once this is done, the instance is still relatively barebones.
 For example, you won't be able to execute any `cta-admin` commands on the `ctacli` yet.
 To get something to play with, you are advised to run `tests/prepare_tests.sh`, which will setup some basic resources.

 ## Deleting a CTA instance